european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 # Modeller commentary

 ## Summary comments on results

+**Difference between optimistic and pessimistic waning:**
+For both optimistic and pessimistic waning we observe the above-mentioned waves in Fall 2023 and Spring 2024; with the optimistic waning scenarios, the waves occur several weeks later than in the pessimistic waning scenarios.
+The valley between the Fall & Spring waves, as well as the Spring peak have lower infections in the optimistic waning scenarios than in the pessimistic waning scenarios.

+In terms of hospitalisations, however, the pessimistic waning scenarios have up 5x higher waves than the opimistic waning scenarios.

 **Difference between vaccination campaigns:**
 No matter which vaccination campaign we assume, we observe an infection wave in October 2023 and a smaller infection wave in March 2024.
 The differences in heights of peaks and valleys between the different campaigns are small.

-**Difference between optimistic and pessimistic waning:**
-For both optimistic and pessimistic waning we observe the above-mentioned waves in Fall 2023 and Spring 2024; with the optimistic waning scenarios, the waves occur several weeks later than in the pessimistic waning scenarios.
-The valley between the Fall & Spring waves, as well as the Spring peak have lower infections in the optimistic waning scenarios than in the pessimistic waning scenarios.
+This is also true for hospitalisations.

 ## Comments on observed dynamics given model assumptions